rashidleonard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # cat /etc/passwd - Displaying the contect of the file

 # cat /etc/passwd /etc/hosts - Displaying the contents of two files

+# tail -n 10 /etc/passwd - Displays the last 10 lines of the file /etc/passwd